 Prescribed minimum benefits ("PMBs")

 Genesis covers all approved conditions, including PMBs, in private hospitals, where the benefits and limits, as set out in the Rules, apply.
 Hospital accounts, including treatment for PMBs, will usually be paid in full in terms of tariff agreements with the hospital.
-In private hospitals, the charges of attending doctors / specialists and other healthcare service providers, even for PMBs, will be reimbursed at 100% or 200% of Medical Aid Rate, depending which benefit option you are on.
+In private hospitals, the charges of attending doctors / specialists and other healthcare service providers, even for PMBs, will be reimbursed at 100% or 200% of the Scheme Tariff, depending which benefit option you are on.

 Pro-ration of benefits